kubzie/devWorks/README.md

 # DevConnector

 > Small social network app built with the MERN stack.
-This is part of my "MERN Stack Front To Back" Udemy course
+This is part of my "MERN Stack Front To Back" Udemy course by Brad Travery.
+The project has been used by Kuber Singh for learning purposes and modified / personalised for learning use case.

 ## Quick Start